 Invest in a tool that’s built for the end-user

-When you think about it, the field is where all your data is created, so finding a tool that they love to use that works alongside the others will also benefit the office by giving them better visibility into the jobsite.
+When you think about it, the field is where all your data is created, so finding a construction field management software that they love to use that works alongside the others will also benefit the office by giving them better visibility into the jobsite.
 The last thing a project superintendent wants to do at the end of their day is to spend an extra hour filling out paperwork and trying to remember everything that happened.
 By empowering that same superintendent to document everything as they walk the jobsite, they’ll be able to save time and complete more accurate reports.

 Loop your field team into the decision